drmargarido/TodoTreeView/README.md

 ## Instructions

-1. To install the plugin just copy the `todotreeview.lua` file to the folder `data/plugins/` of the lite editor.
+1. To install the plugin just copy the `todotreeview.lua` file (or the `todotreeview-xl.lua` if you are using lite-xl) to the folder `data/plugins/` of the lite editor.
 2. If you want to register extra tags or change the display mode to be used you can edit your `data/user/init.lua`:
 ```lua